It was always the worst feeling:

 So, ask yourself: What are we learning or what is going on that my students can connect to?

 NOTE: Try to stick to one theme or topic, especially if you are trying to maximize your 30 minutes.

 Another unit of study that I used with my newcomers from Mexico was on the migration of monarch butterflies.
-They were not learning about butterflies in their content areas, but, because a few of my students were from Michoacan, where the butterflies go, I felt it was a great topic to build connection to the content.
+They were not learning about butterflies in their content areas, but, because a few of my students were from Michoacan, where the butterflies go, I felt it was a great topic to build a connection to the content.
 The students were thrilled to watch the butterfly migration map online, talk about their hometown in Michoacan, and learn facts–and a lot of English!–about butterflies.

 There is power in cultivating student interest.
 As Clay P. Bedford says, “You can teach a student a lesson for a day; but if you can teach him to learn by creating curiosity, he will continue the learning process as long as he lives.”

 What overarching theme, topic, or essential question can you use to guide your lessons this week?

 Thirty minutes is not a lot of time.
 If we are not prepared for those first few minutes, we will most likely lose them for the whole lesson.
 If you only have time to plan one thing, plan the hook.
 What are you going to do to get your students engaged right when they walk into your classroom?